 We’ve blogged about the role of legal translation services in avoiding language discrimination lawsuits.
 Today legal translations are becoming even more important for human resources departments in light of the fact that there are jobs in which English fluency in the workplace is necessary.
 There are other jobs, however, in which job performance has nothing to do with the ability to read or speak English.
 If your company is contemplating, or already has, a policy with regard to an employee’s proficiency with the English language, there are some important considerations to keep in mind before executing that policy.
 The most important consideration is to avoid an English-only policy running afoul of our civil rights laws.
 The case of the U.S. Equal Employment Opportunity Commission v.
 Wisconsin Plastics, Inc., discussed below, is a fascinating example where a company did just that and found itself settling a discrimination lawsuit because of the inappropriate way it attempted to execute on its English-only policy.

 That said, HR professionals, risk managers, and in-house counsel should not forget that an English-only policy does not need to be the only answer.
 If you have a workforce that is made up of some non-English employees, legal translation services could be the key to avoiding any Equal Employment Opportunity Commission (EEOC) issues, while still remaining productive and profitable.
 All Language Alliance, Inc. provides excellent translation services for legal and workplace matters.
-Accordingly, if you need to interact with your non-English speaking employees to, for example, discuss HR policies or employment contract terms, having a legal interpreter on site can bridge any gap in communication.
+Accordingly, if you need to interact with your non-English speaking employees to, for example, discuss human resources policies or employment contract terms, having a legal interpreter on site can bridge any gap in communication.

 Where Legal Translation Was Not Used, and the Employer Ended Up Having to Pay to Settle a Discrimination Lawsuit: EEOC v.
 Wisconsin Plastics, Inc.